nest/nest-simulator/doc/guides/from_nest2_to_nest3.rst

 .. image:: ../_static/img/NEST3_24_0.png

-After you have created your spatially distributed nodes, you can use spatial parameters to set node or connection parameters.
+After you have created your spatially distributed nodes, you can use `spatial` property to set node or connection parameters.

   +----------------------------------+-------------------------------------------------------------------------+